valerius21/stara/README.md

 ## Overview

-This project evaluates various implementation approaches of the **A* pathfinding algorithm**, starting with pure, naive Python, over standard library optimization, Nuitka compilation to binary files, Numba JIT compilation, and Rust extensions with PyO3.
+This project evaluates various implementation approaches of the **A* pathfinding algorithm**, starting with pure, naive Python, over standard library optimization, Nuitka compilation to binary files, Numba JIT compilation, Rust extensions with PyO3, and C++ extensions with pybind11.
 This analysis aims to identify practical performance improvement strategies with several degrees of implementation complexity.

 ## Key Findings